parse-community/docs/_includes/flutter/getting-started.md

 # Getting Started

-To install, either add [dependency in your pubspec.yaml file](https://pub.dev/packages/parse_server_sdk/install).
+To install Parse Server Sdk, add [dependency in your pubspec.yaml file](https://pub.dev/packages/parse_server_sdk/install).
+To install Parse Server Sdk Flutter, add [dependency in your pubspec.yaml file](https://pub.dev/packages/parse_server_sdk_flutter/install).

 Once you have the library added to your project, upon first call to your app (Similar to what your application class would be) add the following...